Skip to content

 While I recommend lots of water and sunscreen, the bathing suit is optional when you make use of those beaches for a cool down.

-No photos of our skinny dipping session (sorry!), but here are Andy and I having fun on the beach beforehand.
+No photos of our skinny dipping session (sorry!), but here we are having fun on the beach beforehand.

 things to do in cannes